History of the Metropolitan Police: 1860–1899

 In March 1883, the MPS formed the Special Irish Branch to combat the threat of Irish terrorism.
-The "Irish" sobriquet was dropped in 1888 as the department remit was extended to cover other threats, and became known simply as Special Branch.Rupert Allason (1983) The Branch: History of the Metropolitan Police Special Branch.
-London: Secker & Warburg.
+The "Irish" sobriquet was dropped in 1888 as the department remit was extended to cover other threats, and became known simply as Special Branch.
 In 1884, the MPS replaced the hand rattles used by officers to signal for assistance since 1829 with "police whistles".
 J.Hudson & Company of Birmingham supplied 7,175 whistles at the price of 11d each.

 At the same time, the Metropolitan Police also replaced its police truncheons.
 In 1886, in quelling a riot between warring working parties in Hyde Park, many truncheons were damaged or broken.
 Ross & Company supplied them with lignum vitae truncheons.
 Samples were sent off to be tested by the Royal Army Clothing Department, at a cost of 16 shillings per day.
-The lignum vitae truncheons were found unsuitable and so in October 1886 the Metropolitan Police purchased GBP900 worth of lancewood and cocuswood for new truncheons.
+The lignum vitae truncheons were found unsuitable and so in October 1886 the Metropolitan Police purchased £900 worth of lancewood and cocuswood for new truncheons.
 Important criminal investigations of the period included the Whitechapel murders (1888) and the Cleveland Street scandal (1889).

 1886 also saw the creation of a new J (Bethnal Green) and F (Paddington) Divisions.
 On the night of 18 February 1887, PC 52206 Henry Owen became the first Metropolitan Police officer to fire a revolver while on duty, doing so after he was unable to alert the owners of premises on fire.
 The Metropolitan Police also continued policing demonstrations such as that by the unemployed in Trafalgar Square in 1887 which came to be known as Bloody Sunday.
 Officers on duty during the jubilee celebrations the same year were eligible for the Queen Victoria Police Jubilee Medal, with similar police-specific medals following for the jubilee of 1897 and the coronations in 1902 and 1911.